-The holidays are nearly here!
+The holidays are here!
 Although this is an exciting time of year filled with decorations, parties and precious time spent with loved ones, it is also a season filled with gift-giving opportunities, travel plans and tipping your community workers, which can ultimately take a toll on your wallet.
 Fortunately, there’s no need to enter the New Year with empty pockets if you consider a few budgeting tips and keep an eye out for exceptional deals this holiday season.
 Below are seven tips to keep you financially on track all season long.

 1. Establish a holiday budget.

 Before you start shopping, assess your current finances.
 How much can you afford to spend over the holidays, working only with the funds you have available in a holiday-dedicated savings account or from money you can afford out of your paychecks between now and then?

 Take that dollar amount and divide it among all known expenses: gifts, holiday meals, decorations, parties, attire, end-of-year tipping and travel plans.
 You can do this using pen and paper, a spreadsheet or a budgeting app, but once it’s complete, that’s your holiday budget!